RiccoFlyckt/RAG_app/README.md

 # Application Setup Guide

 This guide will walk you through the process of setting up and running the application.
-Follow these steps to get started!

 ## Prerequisites

 - [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) installed on your system